GrapixLeGrand/fileresolver/README.md

 └── tests.cpp
 ```

-The following piece of code would create the file resolver.
+The following piece of code would create the file resolver with target folder `folder2`.

 ```
 Grapix::FileResolver resolver = Grapix::FileResolverFactory::makeRecursiveResolver("folder2");